 - a.
-Be available to assist the Participant with completing the necessary forms to confirm the Participant's level of care, including working with the Participant's physician's office as needed to schedule an appointment for the Participant. - b.
-Send the necessary completed forms and other information that BSASP will need to confirm that the Participant continues to require services at the level of ICF. - c.
-Be available to assist the Participant in completing the necessary forms and delivering the forms to the appropriate CAO. - 2.
-If the CAO determines that the Participant is no longer eligible for Medical Assistance, the CAO will provide written notice to the Participant that the Participant is not eligible. - 3.
-BSASP will notify the Participant and the Contractor if the Participant is no longer eligible for ACAP based on the following: - a.
-The annual recertification by the Participant's physician of the Participant does not indicate a continued need for services at the level of an ICF; or - b.
-The recertification of a QIDP indicates that the Participant does not meet the ICF/ID level of care. - E. Identification Card Sleeve/Sticker
+The Contractor must assist the Participant with obtaining a new MA-51 form from the Participant's physician.
+The Contractor will work with the Participant's physician's office as needed to schedule an appointment for the completion of the MA-51. - b.
+The Contractor will send the completed MA-51 form certifying that the Participant continues to require services at the level of an ICF/ORC to BSASP. - c.
+In the event the Participant's physician does not certify that the Practitioner continues to require services at the level of an ICF/ORC, the Contractor must immediately notify BSASP.
+If the Participant's physician has indicated on the MA-51 form that the Participant requires services at the level of an ICF/ID, BSASP will facilitate consultation with a QDDP to confirm that the Participant meets ICF/ID level of care. - d.
+BSASP will notify the Participant and the Contractor if the Participant is no longer eligible for ACAP based on the following: - i.
+The annual recertification by the Participant's physician of the Participant does not indicate a continued need for services at the level of an ICF/ORC; or - ii.
+The recertification of a QDDP indicates that the Participant does not meet the ICF/ID level of care. - 2.
+Financial eligibility recertification a.
+The Contractor will be available to assist the Participant in completing the necessary forms as required by the CAO to confirm that the Participant continues to remain eligible for Medical Assistance.
+The Contractor will be available to assist the Participant with providing the completed forms to the appropriate CAO.